We use cookies on this website. By using this site, you agree that we may store and access cookies on your device Read More Got it!

 Level 1: It is the foundational level containing 17 controls that apply only to DIB companies processing FCI that are not critical to national security.
 Level 1 requires DIB companies to self-assess annually.

-Level 3: It is the expert level containing 110+ controls that apply only to DIB companies processing CUI that are part of DOD's highest priority programs.
+Level 3: It is the expert level containing 110+ controls that apply only to DIB companies processing CUI that are part of the DOD's highest priority programs.
 Its requirements will be aligned with NIST SP 800-172 controls along with 110 controls of NIST SP 800-171.
 Level 3 would require triennial government-led assessments.

 CMMC Model 2.0